Open Access Image

 • Interested applicants are encouraged to apply for a competitive spot in the training cohort

-• Applications will be reviewed and evaluated based on the below criteria
+• Applications will be reviewed and evaluated based on the criteria listed below.

-• 10 applicants will be selected as grantees, joining the training cohort and receiving free training, support and access to software
+• 10 applicants will be selected as grantees, joining the training cohort and receiving free training and support

 • The cohort will participate in 3 weeks of virtual training sessions led by personnel from CyArk's field capture and processing teams